-The following guidelines pertain to both students and faculty.
-For additional requirements...
+The following guidelines pertain to both students/alumni and faculty.

 - Completed projects must be based upon the study of one or more medieval manuscripts, including considerations of the arts and crafts of illumination and paleography.